 Wash Out Conditioners

 When I first transitioned, Tresemme Naturals and Paul Mitchell: The Conditioner were my holy grail product staples.
-In the past couple of months, I switched to using the Marc Anthony Curl Conditioner Coconut Cream, SheaMoisture Coconut & Hibiscus Curl & Shine Conditioner, or SheaMoisture’s Raw Shea Butter Restorative Conditioner.
+In the past couple of months, I switched to using the SheaMoisture Coconut & Hibiscus Curl & Shine Conditioner, or SheaMoisture’s Raw Shea Butter Restorative Conditioner.

 Deep Conditioners

-When my hair needs a bit more love, I use a deep conditioner for about 15-30 minutes.
+When my hair needs a bit more tlc, I apply deep treatments for about 15-30 minutes on wet hair.
 My favorite deep conditioners for natural hair are Kinky Tresses Avocado Infusion Restorative Conditioner, Eden BodyWorks JojOba Monoi Natural Deep Conditioner, and Shea Moisture SuperFruit Complex 10-in-1 Renewal System Hair Masque.

 Natural Hair Oils